js-girls/workshop/STEPS.md

 </div>
 ```

-We added some button with an `onclick` handler that will execute a `filterItems()` function.
+We added a button with an `onclick` handler that will execute a `filterItems()` function.
 Let’s create that function:

 *7.1– the new `filterItems()` function*
 ```js